 What is cervical adenopathy?

-The cervical lymph nodes in the neck filter the fluid responsible for transporting a type of white blood cell through the lymphatic system.
+The cervical lymph nodes in the neck filter the fluid responsible for transporting a types of white blood cells through the lymphatic system.
 Cervical lymph nodes are important because they help to fight infection.
 However, sometimes lymph nodes can swell as a reaction to infection, injury, or cancer.
-This swelling is called lymphadenopathy and is typically non-threatening as a result of an ear infection, cold, or strep throat.

 When should I see a doctor for cervical adenopathy?